 “Bad idea, Evens,” he said, trying to rise from the chair.
 Too many beers had increased the gravity.

-And there was Joey, wearing cut-off blue jeans, tinkering with his open truck door in the driveway, death metal cranking out from his truck radio.
-He spotted me and stopped, his mind working trying to analyze why I’d be stalking purposely toward him, his face twisted in rage.
+Joey tinkered with his open truck door in the driveway, death metal cranking out from his truck radio, wearing cut-off blue jeans.
+He spotted me and stopped, his mind working trying to analyze why I’d be stalking purposely toward him.